 According to USA Today, “Tesla CEO Elon Musk described the incentives as an effort to ascertain whether the company can rely on social marketing tactics more heavily and open fewer retail locations.”

-What does the referral program look like?
+What did the old program look like?

-A sizeable referral reward AND friend offer of $1,000 credit:
+It granted a sizeable referral reward AND friend offer of $1,000 credit:

 "Musk said on a conference call that the company would offer a $1,000 credit to Tesla owners whose referrals result in the purchase of a Model S electric sedan.
 The friend making the purchase also gets $1,000 off the price tag."

 "To be sure, it's a modest incentive.
 Tesla cars range in price from about $70,000 to more than $100,000." – Elon Musk, Tesla Motors CEO